 On January 14, 2013, Pucara Resources acquired the project for share consideration and a 1% NSR royalty.
 The project consists of 25 mineral concessions totaling 15,793 Has.
 On October 19, 2017, Pucara Resources granted a 1% NSR royalty to Sandstorm.
-The project was optioned to IAMGOLD Peru SA in February 2018 and they have received approval of the environmental drilling permit (DIA - Declaracion de Impacto Ambiental) and the approval of Initiation of Activities on September 24, 2020.
-In October 2020, IAMGOLD commenced drilling and completed a total of 3 diamond drill holes, totaling 1,858 meters.
-In 2021, IAMGOLD plans to continue its exploration program and drill 2,500 meters.
+The project was optioned to IAMGOLD Peru SA in February 2018 and in October 2020, IAMGOLD commenced drilling and have completed a total of 7 diamond drill holes, totaling 3,789 meters.
+IAMGOLD is encouraged by results and has expanded their exploration efforts, preparing another Declaración de Impacto Ambiental ("DIA") for drilling and modifying the current DIA with an Informe Técnico Sustentatorio , with drill plans for 2022.